Moskas/nixvim-config/README.md

 ```nix
 inputs.nixvim-config.url = "github:Moskas/nixvim-config";
 ```
-And add the Nixvim default package.
-I'll show it using home-manager packages:
+and then add the Nixvim default package.
+I'll show it using environment packages:
 ```nix
 environment.systemPackages = with pkgs; [
     inputs.nixvim-config.packages.${system}.default